TageZ/PremierLeagueResource/README.md

 # PremierLeagueResource

-A comprehensive resource for premier league information.
+A comprehensive resource for Premier League information.

 Through the use of web-scraping, this application can gather a team's upcoming fixtures, recent results, top scorers, and top assisters.
 It can also obtain the top scorers and assisters for the Premier League as a whole.